pouriamoosavi/LittleDB/README.md

 ## Usage
 To use this library in your own project you need to add `/lib/LittleDB` directory to your project.
 Usually this can be done by:
 - Copy `/lib/LittleDB` where your IDE (Arduino IDE, VSCode, etc) can see.
-- include it into your code `#include <LittleDB.h>`.
+- include it into your code `#include <LittleDB.h>`or `#include "LittleDB.h"` (Depends on where you put the library).
-- Now you can call `execQuery` function with your desired queries.
+- Can`execQuery` function with your desired input query in your sketch.

 ## Dependencies
 - LittleFS

+## To do
+- Increase row length by adding another 2 bytes into length.
+- Change id type from text(16) into uint32.
+- Add index to id field.
+- Abillity to use `and` and `or` in queris.